 I work as a facilitator on a great project at the Brighton Museum, which is about providing a space for marginalized artists – often people with a diagnosed mental health issue or learning disability to make art.
 This is a project that has been running now for several years and is very inclusive and person centered.
 People can pretty much create what they want there and I find that very positive and inspiring.
 For my own work, I honestly feel that every day that I can make art is pretty exciting – I feel like I have the best “job” in the world!

 Have you worked on, or are you working on, any exciting projects?

 Coming soon I think is a book that will feature one of my cat paintings.
 It will be written by Desmond Morris (a famous and respected sociologist and author in the UK and a painter himself).
-The book is called Cats in Art and is due out in September.
+The book is called Cats in Art and is due out in September (the book is now out and you can purchase it here!).
 I have also just finished taking part in an Open House exhibition with other artists at Bright Moon Studios in Brighton, which was a lovely experience.

 What is life like as an artist in Brighton?

 Life for an artist in Brighton is really good.
 Brighton has a large artist community and many galleries and events where you can show work and take part in open houses, craft fairs and networking opportunities.
 People here seem very supportive and interested in art and the city itself is close to London, with its major museums and galleries and also the countryside of the Sussex Downs and the wonderful seaside.
 Sussex has a long artistic history going back years and the Charleston House (home of Vanessa Bell) (@CharlestonTrust) and Virginia Woolf‘s house are nearby as well as the Ditchling Museum which showcases the work of significant local artists and craftspeople of the last century.

 Thank you for reading and make sure to check out Mogg Shop on Etsy and get one of Sally’s reclaimed wood paintings!